nexmo-community/deskmo/README.md

 ### Buy and configure a Nexmo number

-We will need a number for sending/receiving messages and calls.
-You can either buy a number through your account dashboard, or using the CLI:
+We will need several sending/receiving messages and calls.
+You can either buy a number through your account dashboard or using the CLI:

 `nexmo number:search [country] --sms`